tos-kamiya/d2vg/README.md

 - [ ] DB structure change for performance (v2)
 - [x] Explicit indexing control command in case millions of document files to search (v2)
 - [x] GC of index data.
 Delete the index data without a corresponding file in index DB (v2)
+- [ ] Fix index data was regarded as outdated when the timestamp of the corresponding file was off by a few seconds

 ## Acknowledgements